magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tti.md

 ##### TTI Integration

-Next we will create Integration with TheThingsIndustries inside the ThingsBoard.
+Next we will create Integration with TheThingsIndustries inside the IoT Hub.
 Open **Integrations** section and add new Integration with type
 **TheThingsIndustries**

 - **Name**: *TTI Integration*